LEE-HYUNSANG/UPBIT_ML/README.md

 remaining time until the next account and signal refresh, updated when a new 5‑minute candle closes.

+When the countdown reaches `0:00` the client polls `/api/status` again as soon as the server refreshes market data.
+The returned `next_refresh` value matches the close time of the next five‑minute candle so the timer immediately starts counting down toward the following update.

+Both monitoring tables are refreshed right after each calculation.
+The background loops emit a `refresh_data` SocketIO event, which triggers the browser to call `/api/balances` and `/api/signals` three times at one‑second intervals to avoid missing any update.

 Running the app with `python app.py` uses Flask's development server.
 It prints a single access log line for every HTTP request.
 Example:
 ```